New hope for breast cancer patients when first treatment fails

 Summary

-This study tests a two-drug combination (fulvestrant and abemaciclib) in people with a common type of advanced breast cancer (ER-positive, HER2-negative) that has stopped responding to a standard treatment (a CDK4/6 inhibitor).
-The goal is to see if taking a break from the previous drug can make the cancer respond again to the new combination.
-About 28 participants will be enrolled, and the study will measure how long the treatment works before the cancer progresses.
+This study tests a combination of two drugs, fulvestrant and abemaciclib, for people with a certain type of advanced breast cancer (ER-positive, HER2-negative) that has stopped responding to a first-line treatment called a CDK4/6 inhibitor.
+The goal is to see if taking a break from the first drug and switching to this new combo can help control the cancer again.
+About 28 participants will be enrolled, and the main focus is on how long the treatment works before the cancer progresses again.

 Disclaimer